AndrewE23/SQL_Project/cleaning_data.md

 --WHERE searchkeyword IS NOT NULL
 --WHERE productvariant IS NOT NULL
 ```
-The syntax provided here is because I checked each column individually, but wanted to keep record of relevant queries; un-comment one line at a time to replicate my process.
+The syntax provided here is because I checked each column individually, but wanted to keep record of relevant queries while conserving page space; un-comment one line at a time to replicate my process.

 I also wanted to check the "currencycode" column:<br>
 ```